BridgingKnowledge/medibridge-training-clinicians/README.md

 ### 1. Introduction to MediBridge
 *(Delivered by application specialist)*
-- Overview of the system and its purpose
-- How MediBridge supports clinical decision‑making
+- Why MediBridge exists and how it supports clinical decision‑making
+- Overview of AI‑assisted ultrasound and its role in patient care
+- Key benefits: faster detection, fewer errors, better documentation
-> **Focus:** Build confidence and reduce uncertainty.
+> **Focus:** Build trust and confidence in the system from day one.

+---

 ### 2. System Navigation
 *(Delivered by application specialist)*
+- Logging in securely and selecting the right patient
-- Logging in, patient search, starting a scan
+- Starting a scan and accessing previous cases
-- Navigating menus and key functions
+- Navigating menus, icons, and shortcuts
+- Customizing the interface for personal workflow
-> **Focus:** Ensure clinicians know exactly where to click.
+> **Focus:** Clinicians know exactly where to click and can move quickly without hesitation.

+---

 ### 3. Using AI Diagnostics
 *(Delivered by clinician trainer / application specialist)*
-- Understanding AI overlays and flagged areas
+- How AI overlays highlight suspicious areas
-- Interpreting results in context
-> **Focus:** Clear explanations, no technical jargon.
+- Understanding color codes, pixel counts, and volume measurements
+- Differentiating between AI suggestions and clinical judgment
+- Case examples: benign vs. suspicious findings
+> **Focus:** Clinicians interpret AI results confidently and integrate them into their own expertise.

+---

 ### 4. Recording & Documentation
 *(Delivered by application specialist)*
+- Adding structured notes and free‑text comments
-- Adding notes, saving cases, generating reports
+- Generating reports for patient records
-- Alerts and follow‑up recommendations
+- Setting alerts and follow‑up reminders
+- Ensuring compliance with clinical guidelines
-> **Focus:** Consistency and compliance with clinical standards.
+> **Focus:** Documentation is accurate, consistent, and easy to retrieve.

+---

 ### 5. Workflow Integration
 *(Delivered by clinician trainer)*
-- Using MediBridge alongside EHR/PACS
+- Using MediBridge alongside EHR/PACS systems
-- Case review and handover
+- Sharing cases with colleagues and specialists
+- Incorporating MediBridge into multidisciplinary team meetings
+- Handover scenarios: from scan to treatment planning
-> **Focus:** Seamless fit into daily routines.
+> **Focus:** MediBridge fits seamlessly into existing clinical routines.

+---

 ### 6. Troubleshooting Basics
 *(Delivered by application specialist)*
-- Common issues (login, image quality, saving cases)
+- Common login and access issues
+- Image quality adjustments (contrast, sharpness, zoom)
-- Quick fixes and escalation paths
+- Saving and retrieving cases
+- When to escalate to IT or application specialists
-> **Focus:** Empower clinicians to solve simple problems themselves.
+> **Focus:** Clinicians can solve simple problems themselves and know when to ask for help.

 ---